nashville-software-school/aws-deployment-instructions/README.md

 ### A Note About Using json-server
 Many NSS frontend capstones use json-server to mock backend responses.
 Deploying an application to the web with such a setup presents a significant security risk.
 In short, it allows unknown users to access and/or manipulate your data.
-Note that the intent of these frontend instructions is to acclimate you to working with AWS.
+Note that the intent of these instructions for deploying your frontend application is to acclimate you to working with AWS.
 It is **not** to teach you how to deploy a frontend application with proper security protocols. **It is essential that you follow the security group instructions below to limit ingress to your application to your computer's IP on your home network.
-Failing to do so represents significant risk to your users and your AWS account.**
+Failing to do so represents significant risk to your users and your AWS account, which is tied to your finances.**

-### Setting Up a React/json-server Application
+### Setting Up a React Application with a JSON Server
+Deploying a React application with a JSON server on Elastic Beanstalk will require you to make a few small changes to your capstone code base.
+Fortunately, [Andy Collins](https://github.com/askingalot) has written a simple JSON server that you can incorporate your project to get it up and running in the cloud.
+The source code is [here](https://github.com/nss-day-cohort-29/c29-heroku-test).
+Following is an abstraction to facilitate your deployment:

+1. `package.json`
+Make sure your application includes `concurrently` and `json-server` in its `package.json` file.

 ## Deploying Your React Application on AWS Amplify